a-flyleaf/ygbtdm/about.md

 	alt="Comic panel featuring the two main characters.
 The smaller one, smiling, offers a handshake; the other is surprised."
 %}

-<i>You're gonna be the death of me</i> is a psychological drama in 11 episodes.
-Envisioned primarily as a comic, though the art being made for it has been less... *linear*.
+<i>You're gonna be the death of me</i> is a psychological drama in 11 parts.
+Envisioned primarily as a comic, though in practice the presentation is being winged.
 This website is an attempt to pull it all together.

 <aside markdown="1">
 Content note: **Story contains mature themes.** No explicit gore or nudity.
 Art may feature body horror.
 Creator has chosen not to use more specific warnings.